aridjayarecipes/cutesrecipes.web.app/content/post/1759-recipe-of-favorite-whole-grain-carrot-zucchini-cake.md

 1. Make ready 1 tsp orange zest

 This zucchini carrot cake is a wonderful cake to bake for a summertime treat.
-It&#39;s hard to describe how carrots and zucchini enhance a cake—don&#39;t worry, it doesn&#39;t taste like a vegetable!
-For one thing, the shredded zucchini and carrots add moisture, but it doesn&#39;t end there.
+It's hard to describe how carrots and zucchini enhance a cake—don't worry, it doesn't taste like a vegetable!
+For one thing, the shredded zucchini and carrots add moisture, but it doesn't end there.
 This healthy version of carrot zucchini cake is amazing!

 <!--inarticleads2-->